iamBijoyKar/test_your_luck/CONTRIBUTING.md

   ---
 ### ⚙️ Basic Requirements
   - Python must be installed in your system
+  - Install rich in your machine or make a virtual enviroment and install the [requirements](requirement.txt)
   -  You can use whatever terminal you like

 ### 🥅 Goal of this Game